PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 Spawns reached is the percentage of spawns that are scanned before their timer runs out and they disappear.
 Will be low during the initial scan and possibly while still finding TTHs, but should reach 100% afterwards with sufficient workers.

-Good scans is scans that aren't 0/0/0.
+Good scans are scans that aren't 0/0/0.
 Should be over 99% generally.
 If not, see above note about 0/0/0 warnings.

+> On the print screen (-ps) or status page (-sn) what do the messages mean?

+'Not able to reach any scan under the speed limit' — Worker is not able to find anything to scan within range and stay under the speed limit.

+`Nothing to scan` — All initial scans, spawns, and TTHs searches have been done, and workers are waiting for next spawn.
+Usually a good sign that you have more than enough workers.

+> But my system has been saying `Nothing to scan` for several minutes, and I know there are pokemon that have spawned during that time.

+Ok, that's a bad sign.
+It means the Overseer thread has probably had an uncaught exception and died.
+Restart, and if you see an exception error in the logs, please report to @Artifice to fix.